Coastal management: Revetments

 Revetments are slanted or upright blockades, built parallel to the coast, usually towards the back of the beach to protect the area beyond.
 The most basic revetments consist of timber slants with a possible rock infill.
 Waves break against the revetments, which dissipate and absorb the energy.
 The shoreline is protected by the beach material held behind the barriers, as the revetments trap some of the material.
 They may be watertight, covering the slope completely, or porous, to allow water to filter through after the wave energy has been dissipated.
 Most revetments do not significantly interfere with transport of longshore drift.
 Since the wall absorbs energy instead of reflecting, the surf progressively erodes and destroys the revetment; therefore, maintenance is ongoing, as determined by the structural material and product quality.

 Rock armour

 Rock armour is large rocks placed at the sea edge using local material.
 This is generally used to absorb wave energy and hold beach material.
 Although effective, this solution is unpopular for aesthetic reasons.
 Longshore drift is not hindered.
 Rock armour has a limited lifespan, is not effective in storm conditions and reduces recreational values.

 Geotextile tubes

 Geotextile tubes or geotubes are large geotextile bags placed at the sea edge filled with locally available sand slurry.
 This is generally used to absorb wave energy and hold beach material as riprap does.
 Often referred to as titan tubes as manufactured by Flint Technical Geosolutions.
 Longshore drift is not hindered.
-Rock armour has a limited lifespan, is not effective in storm conditions and reduces recreational values.